Croatia Island Hopping: Our 1-Week Sail Croatia Adriatic Sea Cruise by JetSettingFools.com

 Bacon-wrapped chicken skewers lunch aboard Almissa Ship on Sail Croatia Cruise

-In fact, the 3-course lunches (starter, main dish and dessert) featured fabulous local cuisine – including some of our favorite Croatian dishes like Black Risotto, Dalmatinsa Pasticada and grilled fish steaks.
+In fact, the 3-course lunches (starter, main dish and dessert) featured fabulous local cuisine.
+This included some of our favorite Croatian dishes like Black Risotto, Dalmatinsa Pasticada and grilled fish steaks.
 We were in awe of what the two-person team could create in the small cruise ship kitchen.

 Bowl of Black Risotto with cuttlefish onboard Almissa on Sail Croatia Island Hopping Cruise